polterguy/phosphorusfive/core/p5.webapp/README.md

 used.
 However, this Active Event will throw an exception, if you try to access files from another user's private folder.
 And you must be logged in as the user whom you are trying to retrieve files from to be able to retrieve these files.

+If you wish to store documents and files, that are accessible for all users, you should use the "common" folder.

 ### The "auth" file